RI Rider Education Program

 Tel: 401.333.7070 (Lincoln)

-For the Basic Rider Course (Non-Licensed Riders)
+Basic Rider Course (BRC) Information

 It is illegal in Rhode Island to ride a motorcycle without a motorcycle license or permit: DO NOT ride your motorcycle to classes or ranges.